 Croatia has some of the most beautiful beaches in Europe and some of the best Croatian Islands party destinations.
 People from all around the world flock to Pag Island in August to attend Sonus Festival, a massive five days electronic festival.
 Of course, we were there!
 By the end of one week of partying, we have our positive and negative thoughts, and definitely, we are not going back next summer!

-No doubt Croatia, and specially Pag island is a stunning place to visit, and several of its beaches are still considered hidden gems in Croatia.
+No doubt Croatia, and specially Pag island, is a stunning place to visit, and several of its beaches are still considered hidden gems in Croatia.
 Cristal clear water, white rock beaches and huge mountains that play around with giant heavy clouds.
 Novalja, a small fishing village, is cute and packed with tourists.
 A must-visit summer place.
-The only downside is the price tag, that can compete with any other European destination.
+The only downside is the price tag, which can compete with any other European destination.
 So be prepared, you are going to cash out lots of money to enjoy this beauty.

 On 18th of August Sonus Festival kicked off.
 All day and all night parties, on the shore and on the sea.
 For those who love electronic music (techno, minimal, and deep house), welcome to paradise, Pag is one of the best islands for partying in Croatia!